AlexChanson/Comparing-Nodes/README.md

 ## Solving the Partiton/Clustering problem

-To run the clustering and indicator partition problem use the main.py script.
+To run the clustering and indicator partition heuristics, use the `main.py`  script.
 This script uses command line arguments to specify datasets and parameters:
  - `--k`: the number of clusters desired
  - `--steps`: To limit the local search steps
  - `--method`: ls : local search, exp : full tree enumeration, sls: 'simple' start local search